 Types of Expert Witnesses

 St. Louis County car accident lawyers use a variety of expert witnesses for such cases.
 Most notably, medical experts can objectively testify to someone’s injuries and to their causation in a car accident case.
-Car accident lawyers can also hire accident reconstructionist to testify about how the crash occurred.
+Car accident lawyers can also hire an accident reconstructionist to testify about how the crash occurred.
 Other types of experts include engineers and those who can create 3D graphics of the accident scene.
 In some situations, lawyers may choose to hire an expert to evaluate the vehicle for potential product liability.

 Validity of an Expert Witness’ Testimony